SowmyaVenky/AzureSynapseExperiments/ADLS_Security/ADLS_Security_Ideas.md

 <img src="./images/adls_sec_004.png" />

 * As we can see, one role at the storage account level can do most of the read writes to all the containers inside the data-lake.
 If it is acceptable, we can use this in the ETL processes and perform most of the writes using this singular role.
 We could still have container specific read and write roles to assign to teams similar to the approach above.
-As we can see the control is at the container level and so it is an all or nothing at the SOR level.
+As we can see the control is at the container level and so it is an all or nothing at the SOR level. <b>It is very hard to separate control at the PII/PCI/Plain data levels as we have done before. </b>

 <img src="./images/adls_sec_005.png" />